 Chair of Trustees

-Howard has a legal background and has been the Vicar of St Johns Bowling in Bradford for over 25 years.
-He heads up Outworks Bradford and oversees its congregations and community projects.
-He has a vast experience of the Voluntary sector and exceptional local knowledge of the areas surrounding our main base in Bradford.
+Howard has a legal background and was the vicar of St John’s Bowling Bradford for 29 years.
+Now he is heading up Outworks:Bradford, a network of 12 congregations and 4 charities in inner city Bradford.
+Overseeing its congregations and community projects he has a vast experience of the Voluntary sector and exceptional local knowledge of the areas surrounding our main base in Bradford.

 Sharon De Villiers

 Sharon de Villiers is the co-founder of e:merge.
 She grew up for the most part abroad and finished her education in South Africa, qualifying as a secondary school teacher.
 After teaching English for some years, she joined Operation Mobilisation and worked in Montreal with runaway and marginalised young people for two years.
 Twenty years ago, shortly after marrying, she and husband Jan came to Bradford to establish a youth work at the Vine in BD4.
 A decade later, this transformed into the youth charity, e:merge.
 They have attended St John’s Bowling over the past ten years.
 They have four children and are foster parents.
 Sharon leads the youth congregation, Xstream.